getpelican/pelican/README.rst

 If you're not using python 2.7, you will also need `argparse`.

-All those dependencies will be processed automaticaly if you install pelican using setuptools/distribute or pip.
+All those dependencies will be processed automatically if you install pelican using setuptools/distribute or pip.

 Source code